jqypang915/datascience_challenge/README.md

 ![Given Data](dataset.png "Data")

 - word: contains a word from a collection of sentences
-- label: a word chunk label similar to the ones used my SpaCy and NLTK (https://www.nltk.org/book/ch07.html)
+- label: a word chunk label similar to the ones used by SpaCy and NLTK (https://www.nltk.org/book/ch07.html)

 ## Programs used: